-As a result, the Scientific Committee of the BAPD has introduced a white paper, written by Dr. Damien McNee, that you may find useful.
+As a result, the Scientific Committee of the BAPD has introduced a white paper, written by Dr Damien McNee, that you may find helpful.
 The Psychological Impact of Returning to Work

-Many of you may know of Rahul’s involvement with the British Academy of Private Dentistry (BAPD), which is a movement risen from the lack of guidance provision to private dentists during the Covid-19 Pandemic.
-During this time, it came to highlight how we did not have a significant body of representation and how we were not really acknowledged when it came to professional regulatory bodies and the government.
-Various entities (CQC, GDC, indemnity companies, OCDO, PHE) have claimed to support private dentists but there main remit has always been the NHS.
+Many of you may know of Rahul’s involvement with the British Academy of Private Dentistry (BAPD), which is a movement rising from the lack of guidance provided to private dentists during the Covid-19 Pandemic.
+During this time, it came to highlight how we did not have a significant body of representation and how we were not acknowledged when it came to professional regulatory bodies and the government.
+Various entities (CQC, GDC, indemnity companies, OCDO, PHE) have claimed to support private dentists, but there primary remit has always been the NHS.

 Knowledge is Power